andrewconnell/TrainingContent/Teams/04 Fundamentals of Microsoft Teams/Lab.md

     ![](Images/Exercise1-09.png)

 1. On the View team display, click **Apps** in the tab strip.
-Then click the **Sideload an app** link at the bottom right corner of the application.
+Then click the **Upload a custom app** link at the bottom right corner of the application.
+(If you don't have this link check the sideload settings in the [Getting Started article](https://msdn.microsoft.com/en-us/microsoft-teams/setup).

     ![](Images/Exercise1-10.png)